 You have joy in what you are doing and that is what we all, as veterans of the sport.

-My professional coach for three years, Lisa Rainsberger, sent me a message on my Facebook page about her daughter, who is only 14.
+My professional coach for three years, Lisa Rainsberger, sent me a message on my facebook page (when I was still on the platform) about her daughter, who is only 14.
 She ran a 17.11 5K recently but what she said was priceless.